Skip to cookies Skip to main content

 Glacier Skywalk

-Glacier Skywalk is a one-kilometre long (3,300 feet) cliff-edge walkway leading to a glass-floored viewing platform jutting out as the mountains fall away, offering an unmatched view of the Sunwapta Valley and the Columbia Icefield.
-Along the way, you’ll spy waterfalls, fossils, and maybe some wildlife!
+The Glacier Skywalk is a one-kilometre long (3,300 feet) cliff-edge walkway leading to a glass-floored viewing platform jutting out as the mountains fall away, offering an unmatched view of the Sunwapta Valley and the Columbia Icefield.
+Along the way, you’ll spy waterfalls, fossils, and maybe some wildlife.

-Back at the Glacier Discovery Centre, grab a bite at one of their two restaurants, and visit the Parks Canada information desk and Glacier Gallery.
-Beat the crowds by avoiding 1 pm through 3 pm and remember that this is part of a dark sky preserve, so the stars are amazing in the evening!
+Back at the Glacier Discovery Centre, grab a bite at one of their two restaurants, and visit the Parks Canada information desk and Glacier Gallery for more information.
+Beat the crowds by avoiding 1 pm through 3 pm and remember that this is part of a dark sky preserve, so the stars are amazing in the evening.

 Glacier Skywalk along the Icefields Parkway